 Minneapolis Clinic of Neurology Multiple Sclerosis Rehabilitation

-As part of the strategies to manage this complex disease, the techniques of rehabilitation and exercise are frequently used.
-The physical and occupational therapist is typically called upon to help people with MS maximize their function and independence at home, work and in their community.
-A comprehensive rehabilitation evaluation is performed at the first appointment, in conjunction with the neurologist’s assessment.
-The therapist formalizes an individualized plan and establish goals for the treatment and management of the MS symptoms.
+As part of the strategies to manage this complex disease, physical and occupational therapy is typically a significant piece to helping people with MS maximize their function and independence at home, work and in their community.
+A comprehensive rehabilitation evaluation is performed and a treatment plan is set at the first appointment, in conjunction with the neurologist’s assessment and plan of care.

-Physical Therapy includes assessment and treatment of gait (walking), balance, posture, general mobility, range of motion and strength.
-Treatment typically addresses strength, mobility needs, fall prevention, balance, pain management, spasticity management and fatigue management.
-The physical therapist provides equipment, environmental adaptations, and self-management recommendations.
+Assessment and treatment of gait (walking), balance, posture, general mobility, range of motion and strength.
+Treatment typically addresses strength and coordination, gait and mobility needs, fall prevention, balance, pain management, spasticity management and fatigue management.
+The physical therapist also provides equipment, environmental adaptations, and self-management recommendations.

 Patients that are experiencing pelvic, bowel or bladder symptoms associated with multiple sclerosis are referred for treatment to our Pelvic Floor Dysfunction rehabilitation program.

-Minneapolis Clinic of Neurology physical and/or occupational therapists work closely with our neurologists before and after receiving Botox injections to assist in managing spasticity.
+Minneapolis Clinic of Neurology physical and occupational therapists work closely with our neurologists before and after patients receive Botox injections to assist in managing spasticity.
 Home programs are established to allow a person to continue performing exercises independently, or with the assistance of caregivers, for maintaining or further improving function and independence.